 In the northwest corner of Yosemite National Park there is a valley that John Muir described as “a wonderfully exact counterpart of the great Yosemite.”
 Since Muir’s time, Hetch Hetchy Valley has changed.
 It was dammed in 1923 and a large blue reservoir now covers the valley.
 Muir opposed the dam, and fellow conservationists lost a long battle to preserve the valley.
 There is a continued effort to return the valley to its natural state by removing the dam.
 Residents of San Francisco and outlying areas use water held in Hetch Hetchy Valley.
 It is argued today, as it was a century ago, that a dam placed farther downstream could deliver the water more efficiently while preserving the beautiful valley.

 Even in its altered state, Hetch Hetchy Valley is beautiful.
 The trail around the reservoir provides impressive views of up to three waterfalls.
 To the powerful Wapama Falls and back is a 5-mile day hike with 200 feet of elevation gain.
 Beyond, the trail continues deeper into the Yosemite Wilderness and is a great route for backpackers.
-Hetch Hetchy Valley receives far fewer visitors than its more popular neighbour, and this picturesque mostly level trail is a great way to explore an enjoyable pocket of Yosemite National Park.
+Hetch Hetchy Valley receives far fewer visitors than its more popular neighbor, and this picturesque mostly level trail is a great way to explore an enjoyable pocket of Yosemite National Park.

 Begin by hiking across O’Shaughnessy Dam.
 Off the dam to the left, water spills into the Touloumne River.
 To the right lies eight miles of protected waters, the largest body in Yosemite National Park.
 Boating and swimming is not permitted, reserving the pristine reservoir for hikers.
 Pass through a tunnel on the far side of the dam and continue along the northwest side of the lake.
 Cross Tueeulala Falls, which cascades down the granite slope to the left.
 This falls is less impressive than the one to come, so continue up the trail, gaining minimal elevation to a scenic rise along the lake.
 From the high point of the hike, there is a superb view up and down the lake including the dynamic summit of Kolana Rock, which rises up from the opposite side of the big blue body.